MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-arc-enabled-sql-managed-instance/includes/7-exercise-using-azure-arc-enabled-sql-managed-instance.md

     az sql mi-arc show --name $Env:SQLMIName --resource-group $Env:MyResourceGroup
     ```

-3. Search for sqlagent in the output.
-It should show the following:
+3. Search for `sqlagent` in the output.
+It should include results like this example:

     ```
     "sqlagent": {